 - Not have a federal or state conviction for drug possession or sale, with certain time limitations.

-- Student must have been enrolled in curriculum courses as of March 23, 2020 for the Spring 2020 semester.
+- New or returning students must be enrolled in curriculum courses for the Fall 2020 semester.

 - Student must not be enrolled in the following online programs: